erngv/Calculator-Project-C/README.md

-# Simple Calculator in C
+# Simple Calculator Project in C

 ## C Programming Language Practice

 This simple calculator computes the following: